grok-rv/terraform-openstack-infrastructure/README.md

 # terraform-openstack-infrastructure
-This is a terraform project repo to create and destroy OpenStack compute, Network and storage resources Terraform v0.12.6
+This is a terraform project repo to create and destroy bare minimum OpenStack Compute, Network and Storage resources to verify the site is operational for end users to access after any recovery efforts.

+Terraform v0.12.6
 + provider.openstack v1.21.1